-\eea The initial state of $q_1$, its mirror partner $q_{\overline 1}$ and the auxiliary qubit $q_b$ is $\ket{A}_1(\ket{00}+\ket{11})_{\overline 1 b}/\sqrt{2}$.
-The other qubits form EPR pairs with their mirror partners.
-The initial state in the Bell basis of $q_1$ and $q_{\overline 1}$ is \bea \ket{\psi} = \frac{1}{2}\ket{\epr}\ket{A}_b +\sum\limits_s \frac{1}{2}\sigma_1^s\ket{\epr}\sigma_b^s\ket{A}_b, \eea where $\ket{\epr}$ is a product of $N$ EPR states between $q_i$ and its mirror partner $q_{\overline i}$, and $\sigma^s$ are the Pauli operators.
+The initial state of $q_1$, its mirror partner $q_{\overline 1}$, and the auxiliary qubit $q_b$ is $\ket{A}_1(\ket{00}+\ket{11})_{\overline 1 b}/\sqrt{2}$.
+The initial state on the $2N+1$ qubits in the Bell basis of $q_1$ and $q_{\overline 1}$ is, \bea \ket{\psi} = \frac{1}{2}\ket{\epr}\ket{A}_b +\sum\limits_s \frac{1}{2}\sigma_1^s\ket{\epr}\sigma_b^s\ket{A}_b. \eea Where $\ket{\epr}$ is a product of $N$ EPR states between $q_i$ and $q_{\overline i}$, and $\sigma^s$ are the Pauli operators.
 The first term, where the state $\ket{A}$ appears over $q_b$, is an eigenstate of the composite unitary $u\otimes u^*$~\cite{channel1}.
-However, the second term is not, and the perturbation caused by the Pauli operator $\sigma_1^s$ on the first qubit spreads across the system disrupting the pairwise entanglement structure.
-Therefore in the late-time regime, Bob can separate the first term from the others and acquire the state $\ket{A}$ by performing Bell measurements on only a few pairs of qubits and then post-selecting the outcome to be EPR states.
-Given that the second term thermalizes to the infinite-temperature ensemble at late times, the probability of successful post-selection on $E$-pair measurements is $4^{-1}+3\times4^{-E-1}$.
-Only a small number of post-selections is required to select the first term of Eq.~\eqref{eq:init} where the state $\ket{A}$ is teleported to $q_b$.
-The local measurement with post-selection acts effectively as a long-range projection on the time evolved state to force $q_1$ and $q_{\overline 1}$ into an EPR state, leading to teleportation just like the usual single-body teleportation.
+However, the second term is not, and the perturbation caused by the Pauli operator $\sigma_1^s$ on the first qubit spreads across the system disrupting the pairwise entanglement.
+Therefore in the late-time regime, Bob can separate the first term from the others and acquire the state $\ket{A}$ by performing Bell measurements on only a few pairs of qubits and then post-select the outcome to be an EPR state.
+Only a small number of post-selections is required to select the first term of Eq.~\eqref{eq:init} so that the state $\ket{A}$ is teleported to $q_b$.
+Local measurements with post-selection act effectively as a long-range projection on the time-evolved state to force $q_1$ and $q_{\overline 1}$ into an EPR state, leading to teleportation just like the single-body teleportation.